 variables_infotable that lists each system variable and the source from which it got its value.
 See Performance Schema variables_info Table.

 If you upgrade to this MySQL release from an earlier version, you must run mysql_upgrade (and restart the server) to incorporate this change into the Performance Schema.
 (WL #8688)

 Incompatible Change: MySQL Server now incorporates a global data dictionary containing information about database objects in transactional tables.
 In previous MySQL releases, dictionary data was stored in metadata files and nontransactional system tables.Important

 A data dictionary-enabled server entails some general operational differences compared to a server that does not have a data dictionary; see Data Dictionary Usage Differences.
 Also, for upgrades to MySQL 8.0, the upgrade procedure differs somewhat from previous MySQL releases and requires that you verify the upgrade readiness of your installation by checking specific prerequisites.
-For more information, see Upgrading MySQL, particularly Verifying Upgrade Prerequisites for Your MySQL 5.7 Installation.
+For more information, see Upgrading MySQL, particularly Preparing Your Installation for Upgrade.

 InnoDBcontinues to use its own data dictionary in the MySQL 8.0.0 release.

 The following list briefly describes the main implications of this change:

 .frmmetadata files previously associated with base tables and views no longer exist.
 Metadata previously stored in

 .frmfiles is now stored in data dictionary tables.